safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 A settled request—success or handled error—during the same HTTP request must never run again because setup was recreated.

+This reuse requires an exact match with the prior pass's private runtime fingerprint.
+Core transfers that identity in request-local server metadata kept separate from serializable plugin state.
+A changed or missing private identity is a deterministic configuration mismatch; it never re-keys prior data.

 ```text
 pass 1
  ↓